Okay. So what can you do with a degree in mathematics? Actually, just about anything. No really, we mean it.

 Music -- It's not a common or easy career, but you can do it; witness Jennifer Parkin (Ayria), who earned her math degree from UWaterloo.
 Straddling the math/music line are Carl McTague, Ph.D. mathematician and composer, and Kit Armstrong, professional composer and pianist with a master's degree in mathematics.

 Operations Research -- The application of mathematics to problems of optimization and decision-making, especially for large-scale or complex problems and often in the field of business.
 In other words, OR people attack every practical problem you've ever thought of, from economic impact of airline safety measures to relocating endangered species of plants.
 The discipline is sometimes called Management Science or Industrial Engineering.
-For more info, check out What is Operations Research?
-(INFORMS) and What is Operations Research?
-(ORIE Cornell) and What O.R.
-Is and the INFORMS Career FAQ on Is a Career in OR / Analytics Right for You? and the US News best-jobs description of a career as an Operations Research Analyst.
+For more info, check out What are Operations Research and Analytics? and What O.R.
+Is and the INFORMS Career FAQ on Is a Career in O.R. and Analytics Right for You? and the US News best-jobs description of a career as an Operations Research Analyst.

 Public Health and Epidemiology -- Epidemiologists study the spread of diseases and model how to respond to epidemics.
 A basic introduction to mathematical epidemiology can be found in Chapter 1 of Calculus in Context.
 The Centers for Disease Control and Prevention employ statisticians and mathematicians to model disease and study preventions and interventions.
-The University of British Columbia Med School's Centre for Disease Control has a Division of Mathematical Modeling.
 Here are two descriptions of public health informatics.

 Public Policy -- A mathematics degree can lead to advisory positions in educational and/or science policy as well as work in quantitative public policy.
-Gillian Brunet used her mathematics major to work in public policy.
-Here is the program for a recent AMS Special Session on Mathematics and Public Policy.
+Gillian Brunet used her mathematics major to work in public policy (before going on to graduate school in economics).
+Here is the program for an AMS Special Session on Mathematics and Public Policy.
 A master's degree in public policy is useful for a public policy career (see google to find programs).

 Research Mathematics -- The study of mathematics for its own sake.
 Just about any mathematics faculty member will be more than happy to chat with you about this.
 As a career, this almost always requires graduate school; to investigate the possibilities, think about doing something during the summer.

 Statistics -- The study of methods for collecting, classifying, analyzing and making inferences from data.
-There are tons of jobs in statistics.
+There are tons of jobs in statistics; here is a page similar to this one, but about statistics careers.
 For more info, check the Career Center at the American Statistical Association's website.
-Here are a few statistics job sites...
-UFlorida, ASA jobweb, statistics.com, SASjobs ...
+Here are a couple of statistics job sites...
+ASA jobweb, statsjobs.com ...

 Teaching -- At all levels.
-Here is EducationWorld's state certification listing and USC's Certification Map.
+Here is EducationWorld's state certification listing and edX's Certification Map.
 To teach at the community college level, you should get a Master's degree in mathematics or a Master of Arts in Teaching; to teach at the college level, you should get a Ph.D. (in mathematics, mathematics education, applied mathematics, or statistics).
-Here's an annotated list of K--12 math sites.

 Technical Writing -- This includes everything from science reporting for periodicals to writing documentation for computer software to editing textbooks.
-For more info, check out Careers in Science Writing or Careers in Technical Writing.
-Here's a technical writing jobs site.
-Also check out this mini-biography of Allyn Jackson (scroll down), who is a technical writer with the American Mathematical Society.
+For more info, check out Getting Started in Science Writing or How to Become a Technical Writer.
+Also check out this mini-biography of Allyn Jackson (scroll down), who used to be a technical writer with the American Mathematical Society.
 (Not in the mini-bio: she's trained in modern dance as well...)
 See also Erica Klarreich, Dana Mackenzie (bio here), and Evelyn Lamb.

 More career options are listed at Duane Kouba's Mathematics-Related Professions site.